 After your SSL certificate is issued, you will receive an email with a link to download your signed certificate and our intermediate certificates.

 How you install the certificates depends on the server software you use.
 In most cases, you can download and install an intermediate certificate bundle.
 However, for some server types you must download and install the two intermediate certificates individually.
-Please refer to the Installing an SSL: Server Instructions for the specific process you should follow.
+Please refer to the Install SSL Certificates for the specific process you should follow.

 All of our intermediate certificates and certificate bundles are also available from the repository.